Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Preliminaries

 \subsection{Function classes}

-\paragraph*{Legendre type} For both the mirror descent algorithm in optimisation and \ref{eq:MLA}, a method to compute the inverse of \(\primtodual{}\) is required, as respective updates are made in the dual space (range of \(\primtodual{}\)), and then mapped back to \(\primalspace\), and can appear difficult.
+\paragraph*{Legendre type} For both the mirror descent algorithm in optimisation and \ref{eq:MLA}, a method to compute the inverse of \(\primtodual{}\) is required, as respective updates are made in the set given by range of \(\primtodual{}\) (termed the \emph{dual space}), and then mapped back to \(\primalspace\), which can appear difficult at first glance.
 When the mirror function \(\mirrorfunc{}\) is of \emph{Legendre type}, this is less daunting, since \((\primtodual{})^{-1}\) can be computed in terms of the \emph{convex conjugate} of \(\mirrorfunc{}\).
 A function with domain \(\primalspace\) is of Legendre type if it is differentiable and strictly convex in \(\interior{\primalspace}\), and has gradients that become unbounded as we approach the boundary of \(\primalspace\); a precise definition of Legendre type functions can be found in \citet[Chap.
 26]{rockafellar1997convex}.
 The convex conjugate\footnote{also referred to as the \emph{Fenchel-Legendre dual}.} of \(\mirrorfunc{}\) denoted by \(\mirrorfunc{}^{*}\) is defined as